department-of-veterans-affairs/vagov-content/pages/disability/eligibility.md

 - Have a disability related to your active-duty service that didn’t appear until after you ended your service (called a postservice disability claim)

 <h4>Presumed disabilities</h4>
-If you have a disability that's been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
+If you have a disability that's been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get VA disability benefits based on this presumed disability.
 This usually applies to:
 - [A chronic (long-lasting) illness that appears within 1 year after discharge](/disability/eligibility/illnesses-within-one-year-of-discharge/), **or**
 - [An illness caused by contact with contaminants (toxic chemicals) or other hazardous materials](/disability/eligibility/hazardous-materials-exposure/), **or**
 - [An illness caused by your time spent as a POW](/disability/eligibility/former-pows/)